 Things were going so well.
 An eleven-year-old bull market, for example.
 Business confidence up.
 Unemployment down.
-Then, all of a sudden, everything changed.
+Then suddenly everything changed.

-Your first priority remains surviving and aiding the survival of those around you by taking all reasonable precautions and minimizing your interactions to slow the virus’ spread.
+Your main priority remains surviving and aiding the survival of those around you by taking all reasonable precautions and minimizing your interactions to slow the virus’ spread.

 The Economist (3-14-20) tells us helpfully that, dramatic as the current stock market sell-off has been, it would have to be about 2.5 times worse to beat the worst ever (minus over 60% in 1929-31).
 The Wall Street Journal posted a good overview of who’s hiring and who’s firing last week that demonstrates the sectoral nature of the “correction.”
 Unfortunately, restaurant workers apparently constituted 60% of the most recent increase in unemployment claims, for example.